 If you’re planning to pop the question in the coming months, you’ve probably already asked the question “how much are engagement rings?” or "what's average engagement ring cost?"
 Well, the short answer is: It depends.
 What’s certain is that Americans no longer look to the old “three months’ salary” adage to figure out how much to spend on a ring (fun fact: The three months’ salary rule was a marketing ploy created by jewelry companies in the 1980s).
 These days, there are a wide range of engagement rings on the market at a variety of different price points—and engagement rings don’t have to feature diamonds to be desirable and stunning (morganite, we’re looking at you!).
 In fact, according to the WeddingWire Newlywed Report only 32 percent of ring purchasers spent approximately 2-months' salary on an engagement ring.

 So, how much are engagement rings?
-What's the national average cost of an engagement ring costs?
+What's the national average cost of an engagement ring?
 We asked thousands of couples to spill on how much they spent on this very special piece of jewelry.

 Average Cost of an Engagement Ring

 According to the 2020 WeddingWire Newlywed Report, the average proposer spent $5,900 on an engagement ring, which is a $900 increase from the previous two years.
 However, the study found that roughly half of couples will spend under $5,000 on the engagement ring—though 20 percent spend more than $10,000!
 All this to say that the cost of an engagement ring really varies, depending on factors such as the stone type, size, setting, and metal.

 Where you live may also have an impact on how much you’ll spend on an engagement ring.
 According to the Newlywed Report, proposers in the Mid-Atlantic region spent the most on an engagement ring, at $6,300, while those in the Midwest spent the least, at $4,900.

 Factors That Affect Engagement Ring Cost